AMERICAN FORENSIC ASSOCIATION

 IV.
 Event Description and Guidelines

-A. The AFA-NIET will offer competition in the following events and conflict patterns.
+A. The 2020 and 2021 AFA-NIET will offer competition in the following events and conflict patterns.

 Dramatic Duo: A cutting from one or more texts of literary merit, humorous or serious, involving the portrayal of two or more characters presented by two individuals.
 The material may be drawn from any genre of literature.
 This is not an acting event; thus, no costumes, props, lighting, etc., are to be used.
 Presentation is from the manuscript and the focus should be off-stage and not to each other.
 Maximum time limit is 10 minutes including introduction.